Street Parties and community events

 Alcohol and live music

-If you want to sell alcohol at your event or there will be live music - either a live band or recorded music like a disco - then you will need to apply for a Temporary Event Notice.
-These cost £21 and must be received by us at least 10 working days (two weeks) before your event
+If you want to sell alcohol at your event or there will be live music - either a live band or recorded music like a disco - or you expect more than 500 people to attend, then you will need to apply for a Temporary Event Notice.
+These cost £21 and must be received by us at least 10 working days (two weeks) before your event.

 If you are giving away alcohol for free then a licence is not normally needed.